Skip to main content

 How to implement a date picker in React

-This article was last updated on July 22, 2024, to add sections for Accessibility Considerations, Internationalization and Localization, and Performance Optimization.
+This article was last updated on November 12, 2024, to add sections for Accessibility Considerations, Internationalization and Localization, Performance Optimization, and Testing Date Pickers.

 Introduction